 The answer is simply because we love it.
 We LOVE LOVE LOVE it.
 We are willing to go through all of that because that 1% of the time when something we can't explain happens, it sparks something inside of us.
 Whether it is a potential voice on the recorder or even just a feeling someone gets, it sparks that interest.
 We usually walk out with no answers, but a million more questions every time.
 We spend our spare time dedicated to this 'hobby' because it fulfills something within us.
 While it may not be glamourous, it is the kind of stuff that feeds the soul.

 Do what you love and love what you do.
-For me that is researching, writing and investigating.
+For me, that is researching, writing, and investigating.
 Blogging isn't glamourous and I am not like Carrie Bradshaw on Sex and The City with a designer outfit and perfect makeup and hair pondering what to write.
-I am usually in my PJS surrounded by books and notes trying to entertain my kids at the same time while not completely ignoring my husband.
+I am usually in my PJs surrounded by books and notes trying to entertain my kids at the same time while not completely ignoring my husband.
 A lot of writing happens in the early hours of the morning (which is why sometimes I may not make sense).
-It is the time that I have to do what I love doing because that is when things are a little more quiet and I can sit down and do it.
+It is the time that I have to do what I love doing because that is when things are a little quieter and I can sit down and do it.
 It is my ME time.
 While I should be sleeping and getting rest before working the next day and tending to the kids, this is something I HAVE to do for my own mental sanity.
-It is something I have to do for me.
+It is something I have to do for myself.
 It may not be glamourous, but I don't care.
 I continue to do it anyway!

 What are the things about investigating you think are less glamourous but you do it anyway?